Dr00gy/Dr00gy/README.md

 🎓 A successful graduate with competency in networking. <br />
 🎓 A computer science student trying to get a bachelor's degree. <br />
 🌌 A software tester at a company with lead in metalography technology. <br />
 👥 A Czech / Slovak native who's fluent in English.
-I speak some German and Finnish aswell. <br /><br />
+I speak some Polish, German and Finnish aswell. <br /><br />

 # What I'm doing as of now:
 🌌 Bachelor thesis writing and development. <br />